p15theo2/Track-popularity-database/README.md

         tempi = i
 print ("biggest success:",temp,", k =",tempi)
 ```
-You can find see more code examples by visiting our repository through the "View on Github" button in the yellow box^
+You can see more code examples by visiting the repository through the "View on Github" button in the yellow box at the top of the page.

 ## Screenshots
 DATABASE SCHEMA